-- Develop knowledge, skills and dispositions that characterize professional education personnel; - Assess our candidates' competencies and prepare them to assess the abilities of students; - 3.
-Develop content and pedagogical knowledge among our candidates; - Model the use of technology as tools that prepare candidates to effectively and efficiently facilitate learning; - 5.
+- 1. Develop knowledge, skills and dispositions that characterize professional education personnel; - 2.
+Assess our candidates' competencies and prepare them to assess the abilities of students; - 3.
+Develop content and pedagogical knowledge among our candidates; - 4.
+Model the use of technology as tools that prepare candidates to effectively and efficiently facilitate learning; - 5.
 Adhere to standards when designing and redesigning programs to insure best practices inside and outside the classroom.

-PACTS Conceptual Framework ASSESSMENT 3 es -+ Professiona CONTENT KNOWLEDGE σ F a 0 TECHNOLOGY 1 C æ S STANDARDS We Prepare All Candidates To Support Student Learning purpose of offering five alphabetical indicators for the College's motto: We Prepare All Candidates To Support Student Learning.
+Our P--A-- C --T --S acronym serves an added purpose of offering five alphabetical indicators for the College's motto: We Prepare All Candidates To Support Student Learning.
 Teaching and learning are formed by standards to maximize the candidate's preparedness and to maintain the effectiveness of the unit.